paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

    * A key/value pair where the key is equal to the `sha256` of the dependency and the value is equal to the new URI.
 4. Configure all builds with this binding.

+### Dependency Mirrors
+The above mentioned [dependency mappings](#dependency-mappings) serve best for mapping a specific version of a dependency to a location reachable within an air-gapped environment.

+Larger (corporate) networks might have a central mirror server available to cache dependencies for access from within the local network.
+Dependency mirrors can be used to download all (or some) buildpack dependencies from such alternative locations regardless of their versions.

+<< WORK IN PROGRESS >>

 ## CA Certificates

 Additional CA certificates may be added to the system truststore using the [Paketo CA Certificates Buildpack][bp/ca-certificates].